“For as many of you as were baptized into Christ have put on Christ." -- Galatians 3:27

 According to the “Book of Common Prayer” (page 312) “Holy Baptism is especially appropriate at the Easter Vigil, on the Day of Pentecost, on All Saints’ Day or the Sunday after All Saints’ Day, and on the Feast of the Baptism of our Lord (the First Sunday after the Feast of the Epiphany).”
 Holy Baptism can also be celebrated on the Sunday designated each month.
 (See the schedule below).
 Except in emergency, Baptism is not administered during the seasons of Advent or Lent.

-For the baptism of children, we ask that at least one parent should be a baptized, a practicing Christian and a member of St. Francis Church.
+For the baptism of children, we ask that at least one parent should be a baptized, a practicing Christian and an active member of St. Francis.
 An active life in God's church is essential to Christian faith and discipleship for both the newly baptized and his or her family.
+Baptismal instruction is required for the family and godparents, if possible.
 Each candidate for Holy Baptism is presented by one or more sponsors (also known as godparents), who must be themselves baptized and practicing Christians.
-Baptismal Instruction for the Baptismal Party will be scheduled at a convenient tine prior to the service.

 Available dates for Baptisms: